Speak with a Bursar Representative (Student Accounts)

 Please be aware that any changes in your course schedule may impact your financial aid eligibility.
 Students who are making adjustments to their schedule should consult with the Office of Student Financial Assistance prior to performing the change.

-The College is offering a tuition payment plan for the Spring semester (a payment plan is not offered for the Winter semester), which will open on November 5th.
-In order to be eligible for participation in the payment plan, a student must have a minimum balance after other credits of $750.00 in tuition/fees due the College.
-Tuition payments will be due in three equal installments through the on-line payment system.
-A non-refundable $50.00 payment plan enrollment fee will be required and must be paid prior to enrollment into the payment plan.
+In order to be eligible for Deferral payment agreement, a student must have a minimum balance after other credits of $750.00 in tuition/fees due the College.
+Full tuition paymentwill be due on February 26th through the on-line payment system.
+A non-refundable $50.00 enrollment fee will be required and must be paid prior to accepting the Deferral Agreement.
 Check payments are not accepted.
-The due dates for the Spring semester are:

 IRS Tax Form 1098-T

-- If you wish not to receive a paper copy of your IRS 1098-T form and view the information electronically you may sign up at MyWCC.edu.
-Self-service; Student Center; Finances drop down; Account Services; View 1098-T; Grant Consent and select the “Yes” indicator and Submit You may view the 2017 IRS 1098-T form by accessing Mywcc.edu portal Self-service; Student Center; Finances drop down; Account Services; & View 1098-T
+- If you do not want to receive a paper copy of your IRS 1098-T form because you prefer to view the information electronically you may sign up at MyWCC.edu.
+Self-service; Student Center; Finances drop down; Account Services; View 1098-T; Grant Consent and select the “Yes” indicator and Submit.
+You may view the IRS 1098-T form by accessing Mywcc.edu portal Self-service; Student Center; Finances drop down; Account Services; & View 1098-T

-- If you haven’t provided the College your Federal Tax Identification Number or Social Security Number an IRS Tax Form 1098-T will not be generated.
+- If you haven’t provided the College your Federal Tax Identification Number (Social Security Number or iTIN) an IRS Tax Form 1098-T will not be generated.
 Please be sure to provide these items to the appropriate Office.

 - Click the link below to access the 1098-T tax form, instructions for students, and general questions and answers: